 Chipped or Broken Tooth Emergency

-Emergency dental services in Scottsdale, North Scottsdale, and Phoenix AZ
+Emergency dental services in Scottsdale, North Scottsdale, and Phoenix, AZ

-Chipped or broken teeth can be the result of eating a hard piece of candy, a fall or impact with another player during a contact sport, or simply tripping, falling, and experiencing one of the biting or cut mouth injuries.
+Chipped or broken teeth can be the result of eating a hard piece of candy, a fall or impact with another player during a contact sport, or simply tripping, falling, and experiencing one of the bitings or cut mouth injuries.

 Below are the steps should you take if you find yourself or a child with teeth fragments scattered around.
 And you may always call and make an appointment with us to help you with your chipped or broken tooth emergency.